damir00/planardraw/README.md

 # Planardraw

 Render gPlanarity level files to PNG.
+Those ASCII files are tipically located in `~/.gPlanarity/boards/`.
 Most of the time those files will be solved levels, but sometimes they can be partially solved or completely unsolved.
+Planardraw tries to replicate gPlanarity graphics.

 #Building